MovalAgroingenieria/wua/base_wua_infrastructure_gravity_hierarchy/README.rst

 Hierarchical Infrastructure For Gravity Irrigation
 ==================================================

-This module allows you to manage hierarchically the infrastructure of water users associations.
+This module allows you to manage hierarchically the infrastructure of water users associations, for gravity irrigation.

 Description
 ===========

-Hierarchical infrastructure management.
+Hierarchical infrastructure management for:

-* Irrigation ditches hierchical gravity.
+* Irrigation ditches.
 * Drainage ditches.
-* Etc.

 Credits
 =======